codesmythe/gnucash-docs-rst/source/guide/C/appendixd.rst

 .. note::

-   Printing functions differently depending on the version of GTK that is installed on your system.
+   Printing functions behave differently depending on the version of GTK that is installed on your system.
 When GnuCash is using a version of GTK prior to 2.10 all offsets are measured from the lower left corner of the page or check.
 When using GTK 2.10 or later, all offsets are